thomasjallerton/nimbus-framework/docs/localdeployment/UnitTests.md

 * `sendWebSocketRequest(WebSocketRequest request)` - Send a request which will trigger any WebSocket function set to listen to the specified topic.

-These, along with the usual ClientBuilder.getClient() methods should allow for extensive unit testing of your project.
+These, along with the usual ClientBuilder.getClient() methods should allow for extensive unit com.nimbusframework.nimbuscore.testing of your project.